 16 Redfish, "Inside the New People's Army," Documentary, (Redfish, 2018); Nettie Wild, "A Rustling of Leaves: Inside the Philippine Revolution," Documentary, (Kalasikas Productions, Chanel 4, 1988); Iliya Makalipay, "Have You Heard of the Revolutionary Movement's Elections?"
-Liberation, March 2025, liberation.ndfp.info/main-stream/have-you-heard-ofthe-revolutionary-movements-own-elections.
+Liberation, March 2025, liberation.ndfp.info/main-stream/have-you-heard-of-the-revolutionary-movements-own-elections.

-Filipino Trotskyist's formulation of the New People's Army as being "social democrats with guns" as they enforce reforms that are essentially social-democratic in nature,17 yet with the effectivity of Maoist praxis of "political power growing out of the barrel of a gun."
+(informal because they are obviously not recognized by the State).
+What is curious about these reforms is that they are rather mild and moderate, recalling to mind one Filipino Trotskyist's formulation of the New People's Army as being "social democrats with guns" as they enforce reforms that are essentially social-democratic in nature, 17 yet with the effectivity of Maoist praxis of "political power growing out of the barrel of a gun."